asishallab-group/EasyVectorOmics/README.md

 This repository provides the core normalization and transformation methods for **TensorOmics**, focusing on highly efficient matrix operations using **Fortran** for backend computation and **R** as a convenient wrapper.

-This scripts were tested using:
+The scripts were tested using:
 - Ubuntu clang version 14.0.0-1ubuntu1.1
 - R version 4.4.3 (2025-02-28) -- "Trophy Case"
 - LFortran version: 0.51.0